Alluxio/alluxio/docs/en/operation/Tiered-Locality.md

 #### Option A: shell script

-By default, Alluxio clients and servers search the classpath for a script named `alluxio-locality.sh` (can be overridden by setting `alluxio.locality.script`).
+By default, Alluxio clients and servers search the classpath for a script named `alluxio-locality.sh`.
 Output format of this script is a comma-separated list of `tierName=tierValue` pairs.

 For example, suppose Alluxio workers are spread across multiple availability zones within EC2.
 To configure tiered locality with availability zones:

 1. On the Alluxio master(s), set `alluxio.locality.order=node,availability_zone` to define the order of locality tiers to prefer `node` over `availability_zone`.

-1. Create script `alluxio-locality.sh` to determine the tiered identity for each entity.
+1. Create a script `alluxio-locality.sh` to determine the tiered identity for each entity (the name of this script can be overridden by setting `alluxio.locality.script`).
    The output format is a comma-separated list of `tierName=tierValue` pairs.
    ```bash
    #!/usr/bin/env bash